 Once you have submitted your registration form, you will be contacted with further information about your course including course materials, instructor's contact information, and classroom location.

-You can pay one of two ways for your non-credit course:
+You can pay one of the following ways for your non-credit course:

-2. In person at the Renison Reception Office (Monday - Friday, 8:30 am - 4:30 pm).
+3. In-person at the Renison Reception Office (Monday - Friday, 8:30 am - 4:30 pm).
 Payment methods accepted are: cash, cheque, money order, debit, Visa or MasterCard.
+(NOT CURRENTLY AVAILABLE)

 Alternatively, cheque or money order payments can be mailed to the Renison Reception Office, 240 Westmount Road North, Waterloo, ON N2L 3G4.